-This charter defines vision, functions, membership, and operations of the Data Governance Board (Board) for the Department of the Treasury (Treasury).
+This charter defines the vision, functions, membership, authority, accountability and operations of the Data Governance Board (Board) for the Department of the Treasury (Treasury) as part of Treasury's Data Framework.

 Data Governance

 Data governance encompasses the overall management of the availability, usability, integrity, and privacy protection of data used in an enterprise.
 Data governance also involves the process for setting and enforcing priorities for managing data as a strategic asset in service of an agency's mission.
 The Board acts as a vital link among Treasury-wide management functions to provide coordinated leadership, direction, and guidance on matters relating to the gathering, analysis, sharing, use, and dissemination of data and information ("Data Governance").